 If you’re feeling weird about trying to make your own pickled eggs and it’s because you’ve only ever had (or seen) those giant jars of preserved pickled eggs (or worse, convenience-store pickled eggs), then consider hopping down off your high horse just like I did.
 And make your own.
 I’m telling you, NO REGRETS.

-Another place to try a great pickled egg, is Amish country.
+If you’ve never tried pickled eggs, the best place to try them is Amish country because they are homemade.
 I could write a whole other post about the Amish community and how fascinating their lifestyle is to me, but maybe another day.
 I will just say that if you get the chance to visit Amish country or an Amish market, DO IT!
 The food is ah-mazing.

-Another note: this recipe is for refrigerated pickled eggs.
+This recipe is for refrigerator pickled eggs.
 I do do any long-term, sealed, sterilized canning at this point.
-Too much trouble.
+Too much trouble for me.
 But if you’re into that, I guess you could use this same recipe and take that extra step.
 Then you could even wrap them up for your next gift exchange! 😉

 How do you make Amish style pickled yellow eggs?

 Also key is pickling salt.
 After a little research, I discovered that the iodine in regular table salt can affect the flavor and can cause cloudiness.

-If you love these yellow pickled eggs, then you’ll probably also love my pickled red beet eggs!
+If you love these yellow pickled eggs, then you’ll probably also love my pickled red beet eggs, also inspired by the Amish.